-3) Ensure that you do not disturb colleagues, especially with unusual behavior such as singing or talking to yourself.
-Anything that may be construed as sexual advances is definitely out of bounds.
-If your behavior affects your colleagues’ work performance or motivation to work, you will definitely be fired.
+3) Ensure that you do not disturb colleagues, especially with unusual behaviour such as singing or talking to yourself.
+Anything that may be construed as sexual advances is out of bounds.
+If your behaviour affects your colleagues’ work performance or motivation to work, you will be fired.

 6) Improvise with whatever tools and resources your employer has or can get instead of making lots of demands (such as having the latest software).
 If you absolutely need something that the employer won’t provide, then pay for it yourself.
 If it is not worthwhile paying for what you absolutely need, then perhaps you should look for another job.